pym1024/SWAP/README.md

 # Sample-Wise Activation Patterns for Ultra-Fast NAS <br/> (ICLR 2024 Spotlight)
-SWAP-Score, based on sample-wise activation patterns, is a metric that accesses the performance of neural networks without training.
+SWAP-Score, based on sample-wise activation patterns, is a metric that assesses the performance of neural networks without training.

 # Usage